MagicJinn/Quantum-Things/README.md

 - Fixes various typos.
 - Updated the translation in the language files.
 (Machine translated, may contain errors, please report any issues)
 - Fixed Potion Vaporizer not dropping its contents when broken.
-- Fixed Custom Workbench dropping item when broken in creative mode.
+- Fixed Custom Workbench dropping its item when broken in Creative Mode.
+- Fixed Runic Dust breaking all pieces at once in Creative Mode instead of one piece at a time.
+- Fixed Runic Dust dropping its item when broken in Creative Mode.

 ### Reporting Issues